platformsh/platformsh-docs/docs/src/languages/php/_index.md

 That installs `platformsh/client` from the specified repository as a global dependency.
 So you can install a forked version of a global dependency from a custom repository.

-## Connecting to services
+## Connect to services

-The following examples show how to access various [services](../../add-services/_index.md) with PHP.
+The following examples show how to use PHP to access various [services](../../add-services/_index.md).
 The individual service pages have more information on configuring each service.

 {{< codetabs >}}